Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia

-where $t$ is the time, $T$ is the period of the orbit and $k_i \in \mathbb{Z}$ is a fixed multiple of $2\pi$, by which $\Delta \phi_i$ is shifted in one period.
-This periodicity condition was modified in the file "PeriodicOrbitCollocation.jl" which can be found in the following path of the Julia installation: ".julia\textbackslash packages\textbackslash BifurcationKit\textbackslash yWo5k\textbackslash src\textbackslash periodicorbit\textbackslash Periodic\\OrbitCollocation.jl".
+where $t$ is time, $T$ is the period of the orbit and $k_i \in \mathbb{Z}$ is a fixed multiple of $2\pi$, by which $\Delta \phi_i$ is shifted in one period.
+This periodicity condition was implemented in the file "PeriodicOrbitCollocation.jl" which can be found in the following path of the Julia installation: ".julia\textbackslash packages\textbackslash BifurcationKit\textbackslash yWo5k\textbackslash src\textbackslash periodicorbit\textbackslash Periodic\\OrbitCollocation.jl".
 This path applies to version 0.4.8 of \texttt{BifurcationKit.jl}.
-In this file, the periodicity condition is implemented in the function \texttt{functional\_coll!} and can be modified accordingly.\\ Furthermore, the software AUTO-07p \cite{Doedel.1981} is used for continuations of limit cycles in two parameters in section \ref{sec:Two_frequency_clusters}. \paragraph{Parameter ramp} The parameter ramp is a method used to obtain an overview of the states and their stability as a parameter is varied.
-One starts with a numerically found state and then changes the parameter adiabatically by a small step size, in the following $10^{-3}$ is used.
-For the new parameter value, the \acp{ode} are solved for a sufficient transient time using the end state as a new initial condition.
-To test the state's stability, a perturbation can be added to the new initial condition in each step.
+In this file, the periodicity condition is defined in the function \texttt{functional\_coll!} and can be modified accordingly.\\ Furthermore, the software AUTO-07p \cite{Doedel.1981} is used for continuations of limit cycles in two parameters in section~\ref{sec:Two_frequency_clusters}. \\ Local bifurcations are identified in both software packages by calculating the Floquet multipliers.
+In contrast, branches of homoclinic bifurcations are computed with the HomCont routine implemented in AUTO-07p, which, in short, enforces an intersection of the unstable and stable manifolds of the corresponding fixed point.